 Capital Economics' Tan noted that new orders growth in Asia, while not as strong as output, was better for most economies than it was just a few months ago.

 "This fits with our view that the region's manufacturing sectors are on a gradual road to recovery, supported by loose monetary policy and strengthening external demand."

 The PMIs for South Korea and Indonesia, important emerging economies in Asia, both rose in December but remained at relatively low levels.

-(This story corrects construction spending rise in paragraph eight)
+(This story has been filed to make correction in construction spending rise in paragraph eight)